Killing of Ramona Moore: Background

-In the spring of 2012 the 35-year-old Moore, a Guyanese American, was living on Jefferson Place in the Bronx neighborhood of Claremont, two blocks south of Crotona Park.
+In the spring of 2012, the 35-year-old Moore, a Guyanese American, was living on Jefferson Place in the Bronx neighborhood of Claremont, two blocks south of Crotona Park.
 She lived in one of a row of attached single-family houses that qualified as Section 8 affordable housing.
 She rented the house from a couple, Krystal Campbell and Nasean Bonie.
 Although Campbell owned the houses, she delegated management responsibilities to her husband, the building superintendent.

 Both Moore and Bonie had been having legal difficulties at the time.
 Three of Moore's four children, who lived with her, had been removed from the house earlier in the year and placed in foster care by the city's Administration for Children's Services (ACS).
 They had investigated and confirmed reports that the children had been neglected, missing school and staying at home by themselves during some of Moore's frequent absences.
 Moore did not have a job but was hoping to have at least her eldest child, her daughter Rashina, move back in later in the summer after the mother completed court-mandated required programs.

-On July 12 of that year, Bonie beat his wife with a tray table, his belt and his fists, fracturing her skull in the process.
+On July 12 of that year, Bonie beat his wife with a tray table, his belt and his fists, resulting in a fractured skull.
 He was arrested and charged with second-degree assault against Campbell, a felony.
 At the time, Moore told a neighbor that Bonie had been trying to extort money from her under the guise of rent.